 - Description of the purpose of the SIG.

-- A brief mission statement of the SIG (which can be published on our ECHA webpage).
+- A brief mission statement of the SIG (which can be published on our ECHA website).

-- What is her meeting agenda, especially meeting frequency?
+- What will be its meeting agenda, especially meeting frequency?

 For further enquiries please contact ECHA at email@example.com